vflopes/vflopes.github.io/source/about-me/index.md

 ### Are you evaluating new opportunities?

-I am always evaluating new opportunities, for business, projects, job vacancies.
+I am always evaluating new opportunities, for business, projects, job.
 Just remember what I said about my profile: challenge and rewards.
 Not "I trade six for a half dozen," an opportunity always has to be better than my current situation.

 Of course, for open-source projects we have our personal motivations and not necessarily you need to show me that it's worth, I discover the value of the solution understanding the project proposal.